-A 12 Panel Drug Test can include a number of illicit drugs, but most will test for cocaine, marijuana, opiates, oxycodone, benzodiazepines, methamphetamine, amphetamine, amphetamine, methadone, suboxone, barbiturates, ecstasy and tricyclic antidepressants.
-Older configurations featured PCP instead of tricyclic antidepressants, and in the near future Fentanyl will likely replace one of the other strips.
+A 12 Panel Drug Test can include a number of illicit drugs, but most will commonly test for cocaine, marijuana, opiates, oxycodone, benzodiazepines, methamphetamine, amphetamine, methadone, suboxone, barbiturates, ecstasy and tricyclic antidepressants or PCP.

 Cocaine and cocaine derivatives such as free base or crack is a common street drug that can be snorted, smoked or injected.
 Detection times can be from 2-7 days, depending on the amount used.